 A: N-Acetylcarnosine eye drops have been successfully researched in humans and in animals since 1997, and effectively used since 2002 without any side effects or complications.
-The antioxidant properties of N-acetylcarnosine have shown to soothe and improve the overall health of dog eyes.
-Vision Clarity Eye Drops are certified to be free of all contaminants as shown by a Certificate of Analysis for each batch.
+Cataracts are one of the leading threats for the aging eye.
+Extensive research has been collected that support viable options which focus on cataracts.
+Among the leading combatants is N-Acetylcarnosine, a chemical compound present in Vision Clarity eye drops, which has been shown to effectively support cataracts and other eye health concerns.
 Click here to view an actual certificate.
 Our N-Acetylcarnosine comes from a 50 year old pharmaceutical company in Italy that specializes in amino acids, and has all the required quality control documents filed with the FDA, TPP, & TGA.
-This certified formula in Vision Clarity's cataract eyedrops is the original, and has proven to be effective since 2002.
+This certified formula in Vision Clarity eye drops is the original, and has proven to be effective since 2002.

-Q: Dog the size of my pet matter for effectiveness and dosage?
+Q: Does the size of my pet matter for effectiveness and dosage?

-A. Vision Clarity carnosine eye drops is a popular choice for animals that do not have surgery as an option because of their size.
+A. VOur eydrops for dogs are a popular choice for animals that do not have surgery as an option because of their size.
 Dosage (1 to 4 drops per eye daily) and effectiveness has been the same with using N-Acetylcarnosine eye drops for cataracts of domestic animals of all sizes from the smallest to the largest of breeds.